How to Build a Finance Team and Hire for High-Growth Startups

 - Collaborate with department leaders to configure their systems in a way that ensures financial data is structured properly.
 For example, work with sales to make sure the CRM sets that team up for success while also exporting data in a way that makes it easy for finance to analyze.

 - Consolidate as many spreadsheets as possible so that you can answer as many questions as possible without switching between models.
 This makes it easier to dissect problems and streamlines the monthly/quarterly updating process.
-(Or, you can use a tool like Mosaic to automatically consolidate and centralize all of your financial data.)
+(Or, you can use financial consolidation software like Mosaic to streamline financial consolidation and automatically centralize all of your financial data.)

 Make sure you’re always setting up your systems with the future in mind.
 If you only have three departments today, configure systems as if the other five the business is planning to build out within the year are already in place.
 When systems are set up to track data beyond what you need right now, you’re in a better position to scale reporting and business planning later.